 Hair Loss: Causes, Prevention, and Solutions

-Hair loss refers to the thinning or loss of hair on the scalp, eyebrows, eyelashes, or other parts of the body.
-It can occur gradually or suddenly and affects individuals of all ages and backgrounds.
 The most common type is genetic, known as androgenetic alopecia or pattern baldness.
 Other causes include conditions like alopecia areata or trichotillomania, as well as underlying health issues like anemia or thyroid disease.
 Hair loss can impact self-esteem, but treatments ranging from lifestyle adjustments to medications and surgery are available.

-Why Hair Fall Occurs?
+Why does Hair Fall Happen?

 • Inherited: Hair loss can be genetic and gets worse with age and hormone changes.
 It's called androgenic alopecia and is more common in men.